raspberrypilearning/cats/en/step_4.md

 --- /hints ---

-When you press the green flag you should see a new cat falling out of the sky every 3 seconds:
+When you press the green flag you should see a new cat falling out of the sky every 3 seconds and landing in a big pile of overlapping cats on the blue floor at the bottom.

 ![Falling cats](images/falling-cats.png)